UPDATED & APPROVED 11.6.2023

 • Job jumping without approval.

-• Failure to respond to Compliance Committee by email, letter, phone or appear before the committee upon request.
+• Failure to respond to Compliance Committee by email, letter, phone or to appear before the committee upon request.

 Commission of any of the above offenses may be penalized by, but not limited to the following: